tporadowski/redis/deps/hiredis/README.md

     void redisAsyncDisconnect(redisAsyncContext *ac);

 When this function is called, the connection is **not** immediately terminated.
-Instead, new commands are no longer accepted and the connection is only terminated when all pending commands have been written to the socket, their respective replies have been read and their respective callbacks have been executed.
+Instead, new commands are no PORT_LONGer accepted and the connection is only terminated when all pending commands have been written to the socket, their respective replies have been read and their respective callbacks have been executed.
 After this, the disconnection callback is executed with the `REDIS_OK` status and the context object is free'd.